Zebra mussel: Effects

 However, zebra mussels and other non-native species are credited with the increased population and size of smallmouth bass in Lake Erie and yellow perch in Lake St. Clair.
 They cleanse the waters of inland lakes, resulting in increased sunlight penetration and growth of native algae at greater depths.
 This cleansing also increases water visibility and filters out pollutants.
 Each quagga and zebra mussel filters about 1 USqt of water per day when confined to small tanks.
 In lakes, their filtering effects are usually spatially restricted (near the lake bottom) because of nonhomogeneous water column mixing.

-In the Pleshcheevo Lake (Russia) zebra mussels has greatly changed the fish community.
+In Lake Pleshcheyevo in Russia, zebra mussels have greatly changed the fish community.
 All fish species remained in the lake, but catches changed significantly.
 Gillnets set in the littoral and sublittoral zones during the feeding period consist mainly of large roach and perch while vendace were prevalent in the pelagic zone.
 The abundance of benthophagous fishes increased slightly due to the presence of the zebra mussel which made up a significant part of the diet followed by an increase (p<0.05) in the growth rates of roach and silver bream.
 The growth rates of the bream, which prefers soft zoobenthos, decreased.
-In addition, the formation of a stable biocenosis of zebra mussel in the lake probably caused changes in the spatial structure of the fish community.
+In addition, the formation of a stable biocenosis of zebra mussels in the lake probably caused changes in the spatial structure of the fish community.
 What is notable is the disappearance of small roach from pelagic assemblages, probably due to alterations in the trophic links of the littoral and sublittoral zones, as well as the expected increase in food competition among pelagic fish species.